 The put-in and take-out areas are clearly marked on the Silver Springs kayak trail, along with an optional 1-mile paddle up the Fort King Waterway.
 It’s an easy kayak with mild current and the park arranges your shuttle back upriver.
 If you like water, exploration, and wildlife, you’ll love kayaking at Silver Springs.

 Looking for a different Florida experience aside from the theme parks and attractions?
 Explore wild Florida with a trip to one of the most beautiful natural springs in the state, Rock Springs.

 Located in Apopka, just 45 minutes northwest of Orlando, Rock Springs is a crystal clear lazy river that cuts through the dense Florida jungle.
-The spring water remains 73 degrees year-round which makes it the perfect way to cool off on a hot summer day!
+The spring water remains 73 degrees year-round.
+It is the perfect way to cool off on a hot summer day!

-This beautiful freshwater spring is a hidden gem of Florida and definitely deserves a visit during your next trip to the Sunshine State.
+This beautiful freshwater spring is a hidden gem of Florida.
+It definitely deserves a visit during your next trip to the Sunshine State.

 15. Hang with the Locals on Wekiva Island